 1. Early detection

-As Aidence, we have been working on improving early lung cancer detection and reporting with Veye Chest and Veye Reporting.
+As Aidence, we have been working on improving early lung cancer detection and reporting with Veye Lung Nodules and Veye Reporting.
 Our AI solutions analyse thousands of chest CTs each week to help radiologists manage lung nodules, in both routine practice and lung cancer screening.
 This stage is where we are now, focusing on driving further adoption.

 Determining the best diagnosis and follow-up for a lung cancer patient is a difficult decision, requiring a lot of data.
 Based on clinical needs and AI capabilities, there are several use cases to investigate.